ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

 ## Neural Posterior Estimation (amortized)

-We use here a simulation-based inference (sbi) framework (see https://sbi-dev.github.io/sbi/ ), a supervised learning approach where a network is trained to learn the mapping between simulated data and the posterior distribution of the model parameters used to simulate them.
+We use here a simulation-based inference framework that uses the library [sbi](https://sbi-dev.github.io/sbi/ ).
+This is a supervised learning approach where a network is trained to learn the mapping between simulated data and the posterior distribution of the model parameters used to simulate them.

 The `pypopsyn/learning/train_sbi.py` script employs a sbi method called Neural Posterior Estimation (NPE) that allows to train a neural density estimator over a dataset of samples of simulated neutron star populations to directly approximate the posterior distributions of the input parameters.
 In this case the inference is amortized, meaning that the trained model is able to predict a posterior distribution for any input simulated population of neutron stars.